HomeLatest NewsPolicyUS to tighten regulatory ambit around tech majors, senate panel to debate app store reform bill

 Preferred Source of Google

-In a move to tighten regulatory ambit around the technology giants, a US Senate panel set last week is likely to debate a bill that will rein in app stores of companies that some lawmakers say exert too much market control, including Inc and ‘s Google.
+In a move to tighten regulatory ambit around the technology giants, a US Senate panel set last week is likely to debate a bill that will rein in app stores of companies that some lawmakers say exert too much market control, including Apple Inc and Alphabet Inc’s Google.

 According to US Senators Richard Blumenthal and Marsha Blackburn, the Senate Judiciary Committee would consider the Open App Markets Act backed by a bipartisan group of lawmakers.